flexpa/quickstart/README.md

 cp server/.env.template server/.env
 ```

 Open both `client/.env` and `server/.env` in a text editor and replace the values with your Test Mode API keys.
-Remember to save!

 ```bash
 # client/.env